 The board confirms that on a fund by fund basis the charity's assets are available and adequate to fulfil the obligations of the charity.
-The board regards all activities as fulfilling the main objective of the charity, therefore the disclosure in the accounts is only shown as unrestricted funds.
 Depending upon the source of the funds, the company specifies and allocates funds to the designated projects which form part of the overall objective.